ihe-k/Cognitive_AI_Triage/README.md

 The mean of the MFCC coefficients across timeframes are calculated, representing the overall spectral features of the audio so as to classify speech patterns related to depression in order to assess the severity as well as clinical priority (for follow-ups or intervention) of a user.

 These thresholds are a guide and are based on existing literature that describe general trends between MFCC features and depression.
 As this speech analysis is intended to be used with other data modalities such as physiological data (tapping, breathing and heart rate), imaging and text-based sentiment analysis from patient interviews, it offers a holistic approach to depression/Alzheimer's risk assessment.
 However, this approach may benefit from validation or tuning with a large-scale dataset.
 Additionally, as variations in speech due to language, culture or individual characteristics, model performance may not generalise well to all individuals or diverse populations.
-To improve accuracy, inclusion of additional ausio samples or features, like pauses, accents, speech patterns or emotional tone may help issue a more nuanced analysis of depression through the capture of the emotional context of a user's speech.
+To improve accuracy, inclusion of additional audio samples or behavioural signals, like pauses, accents, speech patterns, emotional tone, gaze, facial keypoints or body pose may help issue a more nuanced analysis of depression through the capture of the emotional context of a user's speech.
 Furthermore, cross-validating the severity thresholds by incorporating clinical professionals' feedback may also help improve data accuracy.

 ### Misinformation Risk Score (MRS): Mental Health Influence